nawalirfan/UIlex/README.md

 ## Contributing

-We welcome contributions to UIlex!
-If you'd like to contribute, please follow these steps:
+Contributions are most welcome to UIlex!
+For further details on how to contribute, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+To install the project, please follow these steps:

 1. **Fork the repository**: Click on the "Fork" button at the top right of the repository page on GitHub to create a personal copy of the repository.